KDE/documentation-develop-kde-org/content/docs/kirigami/_index.md

 interface can immediately adapt its user experience to the particularities of each type of device that it can run on (desktop, laptop, tablet, phone, etc).

-This tutorial should guide you into creating your own convergent application using the [Kirigami framework](/frameworks/kirigami).
+This tutorial will guide you into creating your own convergent application using the [Kirigami framework](/frameworks/kirigami).

-Kirigami is build on top of the QML language provided by Qt project and Qt Quick Controls 2 components.
+Kirigami is build on top of the QML language provided by the Qt project and Qt Quick Controls 2 components.
 QML is the declarative UI language from the Qt project and unlike the older QWidgets it is designed with (embedded) touch systems in mind and thus is ideal for mobile apps.

-Kirigami is a set of QtQuick components designed for creating convergent mobile/desktop apps.
+Kirigami is a set of QtQuick components designed for creating convergent appslications.

-While the ui code is done in QML in a declarative way, the buisness logic is usually created in C++ for performance reasons.
+While the ui code is done in QML in a declarative way, the buissness logic is usually created in C++ for performance reasons.